kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The Pre-Trained Paradigm

-Model weights come pre-learned from vast datasets.
+Model weights come pre-learned from vast datasets
-We no longer estimate parameters.
+We no longer estimate parameters
-We query representations.
+We query representations
 Inference replaces estimation

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.